Absence Request in Exceptional Circumstances

-Please complete the following form and send to the Attendance Office for consideration – download Holiday Form here.
+Please complete the following form and send to the Attendance Office for consideration – download Absence Request in Exceptional Circumstances Form here.
 The final decision will be made by the Headteacher.

 How much home learning is my child expected to do and who do I contact if I have any questions?

 The amount will vary depending on what year they are in.
 Speak to your child’s Form Tutor or Head of Year if you have any concerns.
 To find the name of your child’s Head of Year go to the school website homepage and click on “Staff”, there is a sub-heading for “Head of Year and Tutors”.

 How do I find out if I am entitled to a subsidy for school trips, uniform, revision materials or other essential items?

 If you are in receipt of Free School Meals you are usually entitled to help with other things at school.
 A subsidy of 50% towards the full cost of the trip, but not exceeding £200 in any one academic year is available for those in receipt of Free School Meals.
 Put your request for assistance in writing to the Headteacher.

 Who do I contact if I qualify for Free School Meals?